-According to Ayurveda, our body is completely aligned with the times of day in regards to our vital organs.
+According to Ayurveda, your body is completely aligned with the times of day in regards to your vital organs.
 Every hour is related to a specific organ(s), and therefore the organ will be at its most powerful energy at its respective times.
 Further, the time each organ is spiking can reveal to us the best time for treatment, as well as the mostly likely time an imbalance may occur.
-Knowing one’s internal body clock can help us align our daily activities in order to allow optimal functioning and therefore optimal health.
+Knowing your internal body clock can help you align your daily activities in order to allow optimal functioning and optimal health.

-Even our emotions may be more likely to spike at certain times due to their relation to certain organs.
-For instance, the lungs are the organ that represent grief and therefore you may experience a sudden onset of sadness each evening around 6pm (the time of the lungs and Kapha).
-You may wake up unexpectedly at 4am with sudden anxiety and fearful thoughts due to the involvement of the kidneys (fear), colon (anxiety) and Vata (fear, anxiety, worry).
-Having this information, you can begin to put together the pieces of the puzzle in order to establish the best path for treatment.
+Even your emotions may be more likely to spike at certain times due to their relation to certain organs.
+For instance, the lungs are the organ that represents grief and therefore you may experience a sudden onset of sadness each evening around 6pm (the time of the lungs and Kapha).
+You may wake up unexpectedly at 4am with sudden anxiety and fearful thoughts due to the involvement of the kidneys (fear), colon (anxiety), and Vata (fear, anxiety, worry).
+By having this information, you can begin to put together the pieces of the puzzle in order to establish the best path for treatment.